Indian Institute of Management Kozhikode: Executive Post-graduate Programme (Executive MBA)

 Executive Post-graduate Programme offers a two-year ExecutiveMBA and one year post-graduate certification programmes in General Management, Operations, Marketing, Finance, Strategy, IT and Human Resources.
 These programmes are aimed at working professionals with a minimum three years of experience.
 EPGP MBA program have a mix of students from different backgrounds with varied experience levels.

 The EPGP program is accredited by the AMBA (Association of MBAs) since 2011.
 The record-breaking induction ceremony of 13th batch of Executive Post Graduate Programme (EPGP 13) of the Indian Institute of Management, Kozhikode, was organised online.

 Post Graduate Programme in Business Leadership (PGP-BL)

 The full time one-year Post-Graduate Programme in Business Leadership is a management programme aimed at shaping young graduates with relevant work experience into potential business leaders.

 Indian Institute of Management Kozhikode (IIMK) offers wide range of academic programmes in the field of management education.

-IIMK's Post-Graduate Programme in Business Leadership (PGP-BL) is specially crafted to combine academic instruction with global exposure, and deep sensitization to critical aspects of leadership and responsible business, fashioned through a development regime that enables personalized learning and reflection.
-A notable feature of this program is the infusion of Eastern values and timeless Indian leadership thought into the curriculum in a manner that can bring together the best of the East and the West.
+PhD in Management (Practice Track)

+The PhD in Management (Practice Track) of the Indian Institute of Management Kozhikode (IIMK) commenced from the academic year 2019-20.
+IIM Kozhikode considers management practice as a dominant source of knowledge creation in management science.
+Consequently, the IIMs see the PhD Programmes as a crucial source of management researchers and faculty resources of top quality both to the academic institutions including IIMs and to the industry, business, government and society.